zix99/simple-auth/docs/email.md

 ### Stdout

-Outputs the emails to the log.
-Useful mostly for debugging
+Outputs the email body to the log.
+Useful mostly for debugging.

 ### SMTP